Zip Setup

 - Yaci Store

-All components are downloaded to $HOME/.yaci-cli
+All components are downloaded to $HOME/.yaci-cli by default.

 Download Options